belledms/target-retail-accelerator/create-a-directory-inside-here-with-your-entry/jloop_greg_stratford/images/README.md

 ###*CHANGING PERSPECTIVE* - The Navigation Drawer
 ![Navigation Drawer](target_app_screens_101-05.jpg)

-In the upper left, pop open the navigation drawer have quick access to Explore Filter options as well as User Profile and Settings.
-Prominently feature at the top is quick access to the “Create” button that launches the photo based create process.
+In the upper left, pop open the navigation drawer have quick access refining your Explore Feed, as well as User Profile and Settings.
+Prominently featured at the bottom of the drawer, is the “Create” button that launches the photo based create process.

 *****